core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The server can respond with 5.03 if the client's public key is not available.

 * Relaxed storing of original 'kid' for observer clients.

+* Both client and server store the 'kid_context' of the original observation request.

 * The server uses a fresh PIV if protecting the response with a Security Context different from the one used to protect the request.